oppenheimmer/MIT_Missing_Semester/README.md

-# The Missing Semester of Your CS Education
+# The Missing semester of your CS education

-# Motivation
+## Motivation

 As computer scientists, we know that computers are great at aiding in repetitive tasks and automation.
 However, far too often, we forget that